 A voice lesson will generally involve vocal exercises and work on repertoire.
 With many students who are just starting out or who are not accustomed to technical exploration of the voice, vocal exercises will take up the majority or all of the lesson time for the first several lessons.

-Voice lessons may also include theory, ear training/musical memory development, rhythm exercises, foreign language diction, text analysis, dramatic interpretation, anatomy, physical relaxation, and more–all depending on the student’s needs.
+Voice lessons may also include theory, ear training/musical memory development, rhythm exercises, diction, text analysis, dramatic interpretation, anatomy, physical relaxation, and more–all depending on the student’s needs.

 Recording and note-taking are strongly encouraged!